 Restoration of the fittings, is fairly routine.
 Repainting or replating.
 The inside of the door was painted in the bodywork colour.
 The perspex cover for the numberplate is likely to need renewing.
 Tiny pieces of aluminium tubing are used as distance pieces between the perspex and the numberplate assembly (see below).
 The seal around the edge of the perspex is a rubber tube slitted along its length.

 My boot lid was almost like new.
 The block of wood that the lock passes through, was split in two, which seems to be a routine fault on ACs.
-It doesn't appear to create any problems, but it might be worthwhile repairing with reinforcements either side (either wood or steel brackets).
+I made a glue repair and reinforced with a piece of aluminium on one side (the locking mechanism prevents both sides from being reinforced this way).